zmilla93/SlimTrade/README.md

 ![](/src/main/resources/images/incoming-trade-cb.png)<br>
 ![](/src/main/resources/images/outgoing-trade-cb.png)<br>

-Several different color themes are supported.<br>
+Several different color themes are supported.
+Monokai is shown here, more are shown below.<br>
 ![](/src/main/resources/images/incoming-trade-dark.png)<br>
 ![](/src/main/resources/images/outgoing-trade-dark.png)<br>
-Theme: Monokai<br>

 Incoming trades highlight the buyer's name and create an info window with item and stash names.<br>
 This info popup can be hovered to highlight the item, or clicked to search the name in the stash.<br>